-Examples of plasma proteins with elevated expression in adipose tissue include LEP, which play a major role in the regulation of body weight by decreasing food intake and increasing energy expenditure, and ADIPOQ, which is involved in modulating a number of metabolic processes including glucose regulation and lipid oxidation.
+Examples of plasma proteins with elevated expression in adipose tissue include LEP, which plays a major role in the regulation of body weight by decreasing food intake and increasing energy expenditure, and ADIPOQ, which is involved in modulating several of metabolic processes including glucose regulation and lipid oxidation.

 Enzymes, speed up all vital biological processes, catalyze biochemical reactions and enable the building of chemical substances that make up the main components of the human body including proteins, carbohydrates and fats.
 These proteins require additional entities, coenzymes, for functional activity.
 Coenzymes are typically small molecules that accept or donate functional groups to assist in the enzymatic reaction.

 An example of an enzyme with elevated expression in adipose tissue is LIPE, a hormone-sensitive lipase that in adipose tissue primarily hydrolyzes stored triglycerides to free fatty acids.